Azure/java-aks-aca-dapr-workshop/docs/modules/1-Module/1-2-lab-instructions.md

 ---
-title: Assignment 1 - Running Applications without using Dapr
+title: Running Applications without using Dapr
 parent: Assignment 1 - Running Applications with Kafka without using Dapr
 has_children: false
 nav_order: 2
 ---

-# Assignment 1 - Running Applications without using Dapr
+# Running Applications without using Dapr

 In this assignment, you'll run the application to make sure everything works correctly.